DamarisLa/clc3-prometheusgrafana/gcloud.md

     gcloud auth login
     ```

+2. Connect: at <https://console.cloud.google.com/kubernetes> click on the 3 dots and select connect, copy the command-line statement and run it in your PowerShell

-2. Check if the node is running
+3. Check if the node is running
     ```console
     kubectl get nodes
     ```

-3. Check if pods are running with
+4. Check if pods are running with
     ```console
     kubectl get pods --namespace monitoring
     ```

-4. Forward the port of prometheus-server
+5. Forward the port of prometheus-server
     ```console
     kubectl port-forward --namespace monitoring $(kubectl get pod --namespace monitoring --selector="app=prometheus-server" --output jsonpath='{.items[0].metadata.name}') 8080:9090
     ```
     and open [localhost:8080](localhost:8080)

-5. Open a new PowerShell and forward the port of alertmanager
+6. Open a new PowerShell and forward the port of alertmanager
     ```console
     kubectl port-forward --namespace monitoring $(kubectl get pod --namespace monitoring --selector="app=alertmanager" --output jsonpath='{.items[0].metadata.name}') 8081:9093
     ```
     and open [localhost:8081](http://localhost:8081)

-6. Open a new PowerShell and forward the port of grafana
+7. Open a new PowerShell and forward the port of grafana
     ```console
     kubectl port-forward --namespace monitoring $(kubectl get pod --namespace monitoring --selector="app=grafana" --output jsonpath='{.items[0].metadata.name}') 8082:3000
     ```
     and open [localhost:8082](http://localhost:8082)

-7. Login with<br>
+8. Login with<br>
     Username: admin<br>
     Password: admin<br>
     Skip setting new password

-8. Open a new PowerShell and forward the port of Application1
+9. Open a new PowerShell and forward the port of Application1
     ```console
     kubectl port-forward --namespace monitoring $(kubectl get pod --namespace monitoring --selector="app=application1" --output jsonpath='{.items[0].metadata.name}') 8083:8000
     ```
     and open for example [localhost:8083/delay/2](http://localhost:8083/delay/2) for a 2 seconds delay

-9. Open a new PowerShell and forward the port of Application2
+10. Open a new PowerShell and forward the port of Application2
     ```console
     kubectl port-forward --namespace monitoring $(kubectl get pod --namespace monitoring --selector="app=application2" --output jsonpath='{.items[0].metadata.name}') 8084:8001
     ```